 - Hold your fingers firm and press against the belt.
-The belt ideally should be firm, not too tight or too loose (you should not be able to feel the hard surface under the belt too easily, and at the same time, you should not apply a lot of pressure to feel it.
+Ideally, the belt should be firm, not too tight or too loose (you should not be able to feel the hard surface under the belt too easily and, at the same time, you should not apply a lot of pressure to feel it.
 In the video you can see that the left side is too loose, the middle is properly firm, and the right side is too tight:

 What to do if the belt is not as firm as it should be?

 Use the L-shaped Allen key you received with your Treadly to rotate the screw on the left and right side equally clockwise (rotate it only half a circle, 180 degrees).
 If you don't rotate the sides equally, the belt might be unaligned once you walk on the belt.

 After you spin the screws once, check to see if the belt is loose.
 If it's still loose, repeat the action until the belt is properly firm to touch.